daveminh/Chem456-2022F/docs/grading.md

 Quizzes will be during the first 30 minutes of class.
 A satisfactory grade is 75%.

-Labs will be due a week after the class session in which they are introduced.
-Labs should be completely correct.
+Exercises will be due a week after the class session in which they are introduced.
+Exercises should be completely correct.
 A satisfactory grade will be based on correct answers for a subset of questions, which may or may not be announced beforehand.

 Participation points will be awarded for contributing to the ethics discussion (1 point) or asking questions during presentations (1 point each and up to 2 per day) as well as summarizing your contributions.
 I will also award participation points during classes for answering my questions, helping a classmate with their questions, or doing well in a kahoot! quiz.